xsub/GNU-Linux-SW-RAID-HOWTOs/Linux_root_filesystem_on_GPT+mdadm+LVM_RAID+_HOWTO.md

 10. mount new /boot
 mount /dev/sdc3 /boot`

+11. Add software packages for setting GRUB and RAID
-11. a. `apt install grub2` (should be installed, but we want invoke reconfigure (can use `dpkg-reconfigure grub2`)
+   11. `apt install grub2` (should be installed, but we want invoke reconfigure (can use `dpkg-reconfigure grub2`)
-11. b. `apt install lvm2` (should be installed)
+   11. `apt install lvm2` (should be installed)
-11. c. `apt install mdadm` (should NOT be installed by default, but critical)
+   11. `apt install mdadm` (should NOT be installed by default, but critical)

--- this should invoke update-initramfs to make initfs support mdadm
+*note: this should invoke update-initramfs to add initfs support for mdadm*

 12. exit chrooted
 12. unmount everything